ddnexus/pagy/.github/latest_release_body.md

-### Changes in 43.2.1
+### Changes in 43.2.2

 <!-- changes_start -->
-- Fix the shallow cloning of root_key params.
-Close #851.
-- Implements support for easy overriding
-- Add :current_url alias to :page_url
-- Fix limit_tag_js not respecting the passed :client_max_limit option
-- Fix data_hash returning keys with nil values, or URLs without page; add :current_url alias to :page_url
-- Remove warning when fit_time
-- Fix respond_to_missing definition arguments in Search::Arguments
+- Refactor bin/pagy to use the Pagy::CLI class
+- Replace optimist with the optparse standard lib
+- Simplify apps by using SQLite :memory:
 <!-- changes_end -->

 [CHANGELOG](https://ddnexus.github.io/pagy/changelog)